khval/kittyCraft.library/README.md

 My copyright / software license only extends to work on KittyCraft.library, I’m not the original author of the “AmosPro craft extension”, and I clime no copyright to the original source code, or binary files, nor do I clime any right to original graphics / designs.
 There these files are not included with this package.
 And should not be distributed with this package.

+The license chosen, is MIT this so people can contribute to the extension, as well as bundle it with commercial games as binary or as source code.
+Obviously there is no warranty, and I take no responsibility for any bugs or defects.

 **work in porgress.**

 Only the commands that have a description is implemented.